 Her career as a director and producer started alongside her screenwriting work.
 At NYU she directed and produced two award-winning short films.
 Since then she has continued to make shorts, commercials, web content, docu-series and a feature documentary.
 She was also chosen for the Samsung VR Lab where she wrote, directed and produced a narrative VR horror film, half shot in 360 video, half created in the Unity3D gaming engine.

 Jamie returned to NYU to attend the masters program at NYU ITP where she started her work as a technologist.
 At ITP she focused her projects on integrating narrative with technology and studied programming, physical computing, game design, experience design, UX design, product design and machine learning.
 Her professional work as a technologist started at The Mill in the Emerging Tech department where she worked on projects ranging from lighting installations and wearable technology to heading up their makerspace.
-Her technology work includes VR, AR and interactive installations for Amazon, BMW, Ford, Warner Brothers and Asics.
+Her technology work includes VR, AR and interactive installations for Amazon, Asics, AT&T, BMW, Ford, IBM, Modcloth and Warner Brothers.